sofmeright/apt-cacher-ng-oci/README.md

 ![Latest Release](https://gitlab.prplanit.com/precisionplanit/apt-cacher-ng-oci/-/badges/release.svg) ![Latest Release Status](https://gitlab.prplanit.com/precisionplanit/apt-cacher-ng-oci/-/raw/main/assets/badge-release-status.svg) [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/T6T41IT163)

-# apt-cacher-ng-oci — PrPlanIT Edition 🌎
+# 📦 apt-cacher-ng-oci
+A caching proxy for Debian-based package downloads (e.g., APT).
+This image is ideal for improving speed and reducing bandwidth in CI pipelines or homelab networks that frequently install packages from Debian, Ubuntu, or other APT-based distributions.
+It also includes built-in logging support, making it easier to monitor usage and troubleshoot caching behavior.

-This container is inspired by other work such as `sameersbn/docker-apt-cacher-ng`, retaining only a sliver of legacy scaffolding.
-It exists because I, **SoFMeRight (Kai)**, needed **working stdout log streaming** in a modern OCI-compatible build — and couldn't find a single working image that did it right.
-So I made one. 🧠
+This container is inspired by other work such as `sameersbn/docker-apt-cacher-ng`.
+In poking around I struggled to find an image with working logs.
+So I decided to make one. 😁

 This version includes:
 - Functional container log streaming via `tail -f`